 1. Be Present for the Final Walk-Through

 An Admiral Roofing company representative will carry out a final walk-through with you after the installation.
-This is your chance to check that the installation and clean up are satisfactory and ask any final questions.
+This is your chance to check that the installation and clean-up are satisfactory and ask any final questions.
 Your roofing representative will take this opportunity to explain things to you like the thermal seal and why your shingles may be raised slightly in your valleys and around your chimney.
 It is important to know a few things about your new roof.
 The more you know about the roof installation process and wrap up, the happier you will be with your new roof.

 2. Settle the Account

 If you are satisfied with the roof installation, you can now settle your account.
 If you are not satisfied, please speak to a company representative so any matters can be attended to.
 Your company representative after the walk around will go over the roofing completion certificate and collect the first check or ACV amount, actual cash value.
 The RD, recoverable depreciation check will come after the roofing company sends in the final invoice to your insurance company.
-Normally the RD check will come to you within ten days to three weeks depending on how busy they are and how many wind and hail storms there has been in your region.
+Normally the RD check will come to you within ten days to three weeks depending on how busy they are and how many wind and hail storms there have been in your region.

 3. Don’t Move Leftover Material

 Admiral Roofing over-orders roofing materials to ensure that they have enough to finish the job.
 Admiral Roofing will pick up the leftover material within three business days of completing the roof installation.
 Depending on the location of your home to the roofing material distributor your roofer may order several bundles to several squares of extra shingles.
-Due to the time and day of completion and potential for traffic to be really bad in our area, we need extra material to ensure the completion of your roofing project.
+Due to the time and day of completion and the potential for traffic to be really bad in our area, we need extra material to ensure the completion of your roofing project.

 4. Receive Your Warranty